keras-team/keras-io/guides/md/keras_core/getting_started_with_keras_core.md

 ## Further reading

-This concludes our short overview of the new multi-backend capabilities of Keras Core.
+This concludes our short overview of the new multi-backend capabilities of Keras 3.
 Next, you can learn about:

 ### How to customize what happens in `fit()`